TylerOlli/Name-Animator/README.md

 # Name-Animator
-Change the text using JavaScript when a button is pressed
+Change the text with JavaScript when a button is pressed.
+Using Angular for Two-way Data Binding.